viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 - [Go](https://go.dev/doc/install) or [Python 3.9+](https://www.python.org/downloads/)

 If you don't already have a Viam account, sign up for one on [the Viam app](https://app.viam.com).
-Create a new robot in the organization and location of your choice.
+Create a new machine in the organization and location of your choice.
-Go to this robot's **Setup** tab.
+Go to this machine's **Setup** tab.

 ### Install and start `viam-server` on your computer